Go to theme: Boyo

-Bottom is an area where you can put different plugins.
+The bottom is an area where you can put different plugins.
 The first three are displayed side by side in three columns.
-Another plugins are displayed one below the other.
+Other plugins are displayed one below the other.

 4.3.
 Footer Widget

-Footer widget area displays plugins in three columns.
-Here you will find the Navigation Menu widget with a specially prepared menus, as well as Custom HTML where you will find copyright info.
+The footer widget area displays plugins in three columns.
+Here you will find the Navigation Menu widget with specially prepared menus, as well as Custom HTML where you will find copyright info.

 To add or change Text please go to Appearance > Customize > Widgets > Left Menu > Add a Widget > Custom HTML and write your text in the content area.

 5. Displaying a capital letter in a post or page

 To add a capital letter to your content, you need to open a post or page and go to the Text tab editor.
 The ‘Text tab’ is used to writing in HTML code.

 Then in the place where you want a large letter to appear, paste the following code: